uncbiag/Awesome-Foundation-Models/README.md

 ## Papers by Date
 ### 2024
 * [CheXagent: Towards a Foundation Model for Chest X-Ray Interpretation](https://arxiv.org/pdf/2401.12208.pdf) (from Stanford and Stability AI)
+* [Depth Anything: Unleashing the Power of Large-Scale Unlabeled Data](https://arxiv.org/pdf/2401.10891.pdf) (from HKU and TikTok)

 ### 2023
 * [FoundationPose: Unified 6D Pose Estimation and Tracking of Novel Objects](https://arxiv.org/abs/2312.08344) (from NVIDIA)